 Though she may be a Succubus, Lucy is also an affable goofball.
 She is dense and has ADHD, causing her dialogue and thought patterns to swing wildly from topic to topic.
 She is easily overwhelmed and has a lot of cute reactions to all the weird things that happen in the forest.
 For example, in my first run she ended up becoming hyperfixated on the idea that a random acorn could house a spirit.
 Whereupon she wasted several minutes loudly attempting to extort it for information.

 That’s a good example of how smoothly you can expect your mission to go.
-Lucy has no clue where to go or what to do, she is going to get side-tracked, and you’re probably going to run into half-a-dozen Elven traps along the way.
+Lucy has no clue where to go or what to do.
+She is going to get side-tracked, and you’re probably going to run into half-a-dozen Elven traps along the way.
 Maybe you’ll stumble upon incredible magic secrets through sheer happenstance, maybe you’ll get Lucy sexually molested by fish.
 Who knows?

-Lucy Got Problems has a branching story based on your choices, of which there are a lot.
+Lucy Got Problems has a branching story based on your choices, of which there are many.
 While some story beats are unavoidable, the paths between them can vary wildly.
 For example, the sum of your choices can either bring you into a position where you can ambush an Elven scouting party or they may end up capturing you instead.
 Both then lead to completely different scenarios, which themselves have choices that lead to smaller branches.

 It can be disappointing when you realize that a lot of story paths inevitably coalesce, but I felt that the story was open enough.
 I enjoyed seeing what consequences I’d get for my choices and I was invested enough to go back and explore the outcomes I’d missed.

 Sometimes you’ll have to make choices under a strict time-limit, such as during action scenes where you need to quickly choose your next move.
 This works well and adds some intensity to the reading.
 If that’s not to your liking, the game allows you the option to turn it off.
-Optionally, you can even turn off dead ends so that your choices will never lead to a premature Game Over or permit yourself to rollback a decision you regret.
+Optionally, you can even turn off dead ends so that your choices will never lead to a premature Game Over, or permit you to rollback a decision you regret.
 I personally just played with the default settings, but I appreciate the game’s flexibility in accommodating readers who’d want a different experience with it.

 With that said, I’d hesitate to call the story “good”.
 It has a fun premise and I enjoyed the character interactions, but the plot itself is quite shallow.
 My first run took just under 2 hours, so a lot of the plot ends up feeling way too rushed for how epically it presents itself.
 The finale felt abrupt and left me feeling somewhat unsatisfied; a feeling that didn’t fade, even after going back to explore every possible ending.